flaviodsilverio/playSportsNetworkTest/README.md

 On the first time I read what was required I did miss the 3h time limit, that way I did prioritise some things I shouldn't have and I didn't do things I should've done.

 Main points I missed:
 - The List isn't ordered by date as requested.
-Initially when reading about the APIn I found the parameters "order=date" and assumed everything would be ordered.
+Initially when reading about the API I found the parameters "order=date" and assumed everything would be ordered.
 Only now, just before I commited it, did I notice it wasn't.
 - The comments aren't paged.
 You get 100 comments per video, that's it.
 - Only "Happy path" works.
 If there's no connection or the data doesn't come correctly there's no errors to the user.
-I planned on doing a proper "No Data View" but that was before I noticed I was supposed to only spend 3h on it.
+I planned on doing a proper "No Data View" but there was no time.

 I think that's pretty much it!